 It happened at the intersection of Ontario and Wabash around 7:49 p.m.

 Moments after the car carrying the video camera passes through the intersection, traffic stops as the signals change.
-The following video shows the collision but does not show pedestrians being struck:

 A Toyota Prius heading north on Wabash enters the intersection after getting the green light.
 But the driver of a westbound Chevy fails to stop for its red light, slams into the Prius, and then careens onto a sidewalk, striking pedestrians off-camera.